Frequently Asked Questions

 I'm not a student or an employee at CSULB.
 Can I file a complaint?

-Third parties may file a complaint under Executive Order 1096 for concerns that occurred on campus or at a University sponsored activity.
+Third parties may file a complaint under the relevant Executive Orders for concerns that occurred on campus or at a University sponsored activity.
 Third parties are defined as employees of auxiliary organizations, unpaid interns, volunteers, independent contractors, vendors, and their employees, and visitors.
 Complaints not related to the University do not fall under the purview of this office.

 I have a complaint but I'm not sure if it's discrimination/harassment/related to a protected status.
 Who can I talk to?